Shuib Abdullah

 Job postings

-Paying for job postings is an effective way to attract the right candidates for your job openings, especially if you’re building a niche.
-It allows employers to target specific audiences, reach a wider pool of potential applicants, and get their job postings seen by the right job seekers.
+Paying for job postings is an effective way to attract the right candidates for your job openings, especially if you’re building a niche site.
+It allows employers to target specific audiences, reach a wider pool of potential applicants, and get their job postings seen by the right job seekers faster and easier.

 Indeed.com is a good example of a job board that offers sponsored posts.
-If you go with this pricing model, the sponsored post could be highlighted, in bold and put ahead of the other jobs.
+If you go with this pricing model, the sponsored post could be highlighted, in bold and/or put ahead of the other jobs.
+One could also use a variety of other methods to put certain posts in the spotlight.

 Another potential competitor is CareerBuilder.
 Although their main pricing model is subscription based, they do offer a pay-as-you-go model which is $425, employers are billed once and get 1 job post, 10 resume & social profile views and 35 job boost emails.

 This pricing model could also include access to more advanced analytics and track key metrics such as applicant engagement and response rate.
-Although, this could be a more premium feature, serving as an extra revenue stream.
+This could be a more premium feature, serving as an extra revenue stream.
+Always have something for your marketing team to upsell!

-By using paid job postings, employers can ensure they are getting the best return on their investment in terms of finding the right talent for their open positions.
-The pricing for a job post could vary depending on your niche, but you could start with offers, to begin with.
-For instance, posting 10 jobs for the price of 7, might entice more recruiters and start giving you traction.
+By using paid job postings, employers can ensure they are getting the best return on their investment in terms of finding the right talent for their openings.
+The pricing for a job post could vary depending on your niche, your market, or the duration of the posting needed.
+You could start with offers such as posting 10 jobs for the price of 7, which might entice more recruiters and start giving you traction.

 Pros: